Jordan-Demske/P1-jmdemske/README.md

-# Project 1, Iteration 2: Graphics and Sound
+# Project 1, Iteration 3: Titles and Animation
 A game framework by Jordan Demske.

 This is a multi-part project in which I will build a 2D physics-based action game along the lines of Angry Birds.
 This iteration will focus on sounds and graphics.
 Future parts will build upon this to improve player experience.